 WooCommerce is an open-source eCommerce platform built for WordPress.
 Therefore, it allows you to leverage the most powerful content management system (CMS) and utilize it to run an online store.
 Due to its open-source, you can customize every aspect of your store and easily build custom extensions.

-In contrast, Shopify is a hosted eCommerce platform that helps you to create an online store easily without worrying about the technical knowledge, every aspect is included in Shopify plan such as hosting, security, domain, etc. All you need to do is buying the Shopify package and then you can sell products immediately.
+In contrast, Shopify is a hosted eCommerce platform that helps you to create an online store easily without worrying about the technical knowledge, every aspect is included in the Shopify plan such as hosting, security, domain, etc. All you need to do is buying the Shopify package and then you can sell products immediately.

 We have lots of questions to get to, but we’re going to answer them all in this in-depth comparison.

 Before getting into the details, you can watch our video for an overall view of the 2 platforms.